freenas/freenas-docs/userguide/storage.rst

 Deduplication
 ^^^^^^^^^^^^^

-Deduplication is the process of storing one copy of any data that is found to be duplicated between different files.
-The result is that only unique data is stored and common components are shared among files.
-Deduplication potentially allows a large number of very similar files to be held very efficiently within a much smaller amount of storage capacity, if the data contains numerous very similar files or blocks.
+Deduplication (often just called "dedup") is the process of storing just one copy of any data that is found to be the same in different files.
+The aim is that only unique data is physically stored, rather than another identical copy being stored for every file which contains that data.
+Deduplication potentially allows a large number of very similar files to be held very efficiently within a much smaller amount of storage capacity, if the data contains numerous identical files or blocks of data.
 However, deduplication also places a very heavy burden on RAM and on the CPU, and in particular, deduplication can significantly slow down data write performance and usually requires large (and at times huge) amounts of RAM.
 See